gvwilson/thirdbit/src/fiction/darker-web/index.md

 Edward Thornberg tilts back in his chair, reading.
 In his sixties,
-he still has a full head of hair and the trim body of a former college athlete
+he still has a full head of hair and the trim body of a former college track star.
-(4x100 relay, javelin, and triple jump).
 He works in a spacious office with century-old furniture and a PC more powerful than he needs.